Hammer attack dad's jail term increased

 Penistone hammer attack: Dad's life sentence increased

-A man who tried to kill his three children and step-daughter in a hammer attack before a crashing his car at 92mph has had his jail term increased.
+A man who tried to kill his three children and step-daughter in a hammer attack before crashing his car at 92mph has had his jail term increased.

 Owen Scott had been jailed for life for four counts of attempted murder and dangerous driving after the crash near Penistone, South Yorkshire.